tmjv/spring-native-example/docs/GUIDE.md

 Ideally, when building Spring Native applications, we only need to focus on the development like building a general Spring Boot application, let CI to hand over the tedious work of building native applications.

 But unfortunately, there are a lot of limitations in the current version, check the [Support](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/index.html#support) section to get a check list of the supported features at the moment.
-To use those featuers are not in the support list, you could have to give up *Spring Native* and switch back to use JVM again.
+To use those features are not in the support list, you could have to give up *Spring Native* and switch back to use JVM again.

 >I also tried to enable Data Mongo auditing feature, it does not work on the native mode.

 Grab a copy of the source codes from [hantsy/spring-native-example](https://github.com/hantsy/spring-native-example/) to experience yourself.

+## The Final Words

 Quarkus invents the Arc container which provides a subset of CDI APIs for developers, but integrally it produces static codes for beans at compile time instead of generating  dynamic proxies at runtime.

 In my opinion, I would like to see some similar mechanism in Spring native that provide compile-time byte code enhancement to replace the Spring built-in dynamic proxies for beans, and make it as an alternative to the current Spring IOC container.